a4/a4/doc/FAQ.md

 `a4hist`, `a4plot`, `a4process`, `a4root` and `a4store`.
 In addition, `a4store`
 can optionally be used by itself with CERN ROOT.

+An overview of A4 and preliminary benchmark results are given at [arxiv:1208.1600](http://arxiv.org/abs/1208.1600).

 What do I need?
 ---------------